Adavinainar Dam: Basin

 East flowing rivers between Pennar and Kanyakumari.

 Maintenance

 This Dam is maintained by Water Resources Department which in turn is managed by the Tamil Nadu Public Works Department.

 Tourist attraction

+Mekkarai is a Tourist village having enough rainfall throughout the year.
+So Adavinainar Dam has enough water in the rainfed forest.
 This dam has a medium size park near its downstream.
 Over 2 km along the side of the dam is a fall.
 Due to an order by the district collector people are prohibited from this area and have therefore no entry to the dam.
+The natural falls in Mekkarai village attracts tourists.